 We know that you want not just a beautiful landscape but also a safe one.
-Tick control is a complementary service to our General Tree and Plant Health Care services.
+Tick control is a complimentary service to our General Tree and Plant Health Care services.
 We want you to enjoy your landscape to its fullest extent without the worry of a dangerous tick bite.
 By treating your property you may also be able to reduce the number of tick treatments you apply to your pets, sometimes eliminating the need for smelly collars and topical tick treatments.

 Ticks transmit many diseases that are harmful to humans and pets.
-Lyme disease is a well know tick borne illness, but there are other diseases that ticks transmit.
-These illnesses include: Babesiosis, Ehrlichiosis, Anaplasmosis, Rocky Mountain spotted fever, and Bartonella Illness.
+Lyme disease is a well know tick-borne illness, but there are other diseases that ticks transmit.
+These illnesses include: Babesiosis, Ehrlichiosis, Anaplasmosis, Rocky Mountain spotted fever and Bartonella Illness.

 We offer both Traditional and All-Natural methods for easy tick control.

-Traditional – In our traditional formulation we use a permethrin based insecticide.
+Traditional – In our traditional formulation we use a permethrin-based insecticide.
 Permethrin is a commonly used insecticide with low toxicity for people and animals that provides excellent tick control.
 Permethrin is an EPA registered pesticide that is labeled for indoor use as well as on livestock.
 People and pets can touch treated surfaces once the surfaces have dried.
 The residual effect of this spray treatment is 4-6 weeks.

 All-Natural – The all-natural formula we use for tick control is a blend of 100% organic ingredients including Cedar Oil, Peppermint Oil, and two other chemical compounds that are registered for use in the food industry.
 It will not harm beneficial insects such as bees, butterflies, and earthworms.
 The residual effect of this treatment is 3-4 weeks.

 We would be happy to show you the labels from either one of our tick control products for you to verify the contents.